ESCRS Masterclass - Complex Cataract

 This Masterclass programme will include the following:

-- Assignment to a mentor to support questions and provide advice throughout the programme.
+- Assignment to a mentor to support questions and provide advice throughout the programme

-Each participant who completes all of these components and passes the exam will obtain a certificate of completion.
-The cost to participate in this programme is €250.
-All participants are required to be present and participate in the live components of each Masterclass.
-All travel costs will be the responsibility of the Applicant.
+Participants who complete all components of the Masterclass and pass the exam will receive a certificate of completion.
+The cost to participate in this programme is €250, payable upon acceptance.
+All participants are required to be present and participate in all live Masterclass components.
+All travel costs will be borne by the Applicant.

-- Cornea – opacities of various causes, endothelial issues, optimising visibility cataract during surgery, when to use adjunctive corneal surgery
+- Cornea – opacities of various causes, endothelial issues, optimising visibility during cataract surgery, when to use adjunctive corneal surgery

-- Iris and pupil - Uveitic cataract, small pupil and IFIS, iris defects congenital and acquired
+- Iris and pupil – Uveitic cataract, small pupil, and IFIS, iris defects (congenital and acquired)

 - Capsule abnormalities – capsular fibrosis, atopic cataract, Morgagnian cataract